 Cuthbertson also believes the language is set up to evolve more quickly over other languages because instead of being committee driven, the Kotlin language is stewarded by the Kotlin Foundation and the language design itself is done by the lead language designer Breslav.
 Breslav has been running a community process where he takes in a lot of input from other developers, but he is the single person who looks after it.
 “What that means is the language is continuing to evolve rapidly in a way that has a coherence to it,” said Cuthbertson.
 “The Kotlin language is intentionally designed so we can evolve rapidly, but evolve in a way that protects the purity of the language while taking in community input in a really healthy way.”

 Additionally, Android’s Haase explained the strength of Kotlin is the fact that it was designed and developed by the IDE company JetBrains.
 “The features of the language at its core as well as the new features are tightly integrated into the development environment that developers use.
 While other languages have IDEs that are very good at development with that particular language, the language itself is independent of those IDEs,” he explained.
-IntelliJ IDEA is the underlying platform of Google’s IDE Android Studio.
+IntelliJ IDEA , the IDE created by JetBrains, is the underlying platform of Google’s IDE Android Studio.

 Thoughtworks’ de la Torres finds its team drawn to Kotlin because it increases developer productivity and provides a better developer experience than other languages.
 Kotlin has the ability to achieve the same things as other languages, but with less lines of code in a more modern way, he explained.

 “Once you get the hang of writing Kotlin, you write less code.
 Because you have less code, that code is more maintainable.
 Because of things like nullability, you have higher quality code.
 And because of modern idioms, it is much more enjoyable,” said Cuthbertson.